kite-sdk/kite/kite-data/src/site/markdown/limitations.md

 # Known Limitations

-The CDK Data module has the following known limitations as well as the intended course of action, if available.
+The Kite Data module has the following known limitations as well as the intended course of action, if available.
 Users are encouraged to participate in the discussion of any feature addition or improvements by way of the mailing lists or the indicated JIRA, if it exists.